 The old adage turn it off and on is every bit as relevant in CMS development as anywhere else in the tech world.
 Here's how to reset an Episerver solution.
 If I have an odd issue, these are my first go to tips.
 Open your command prompt and type IISRESET If you have used Nuget and your Visual Studio is a bit funky, like intellisense is broken etc... kill all visual studio processes and re-open If you have renamed a namespace and get a duplicate assembly warning, clean your temp internet files from here: C:\Windows\Microsoft.NET\Framework64\v4.0.30319\Temporary ASP.NET Files and use unlocker to delete the files (do an IISRESET afterwards)

 After trying to clean your solution, if you still have a vague error message, then it might be time to hit the logs.
 My first port of call is usually the System logs.
 Open Event Viewer by clicking the Start button Picture of the Start button, clicking Control Panel, clicking System and Security, clicking Administrative Tools, and then double-clicking Event Viewer., Windows -> System.
-Have a look for all the red items (note these logs normally have a 10-minute delay).
+Have a look at all the red items (note these logs normally have a 10-minute delay).
 Check your IIS logs, these are usually found here by default:

 Figuring out what files Windows is calling